-People with diabetes are not immune to such outcomes.
-A 2016 study in the Journal of Clinical & Diagnostic Research suggested there are sexual side effects from metformin, a standard treatment method for diabetes.
+People, particularly men, with diabetes are not immune to the side effects stemming from medications.
+For instance, a 2016 study in the Journal of Clinical & Diagnostic Research suggested there are sexual side effects from metformin, a standard treatment method for diabetes.
 It may play a role in erectile dysfunction (ED) among male patients.

 What is metformin?

 Metformin is an antidiabetic drug used to manage type 2 diabetes and prediabetes.
 This medication is meant to lower blood sugar levels and increase insulin sensitivity in patients with type 2 diabetes or prediabetes.

 "Metformin decreases glucose production in [the] liver and decreases absorption of glucose in the intestine," said Hiren Italia, M.D., a board-certified physician and prescribing physician at SuperPill in Charlotte, North Carolina, in an email conversation.

 Your healthcare provider may prescribe metformin if lifestyle adjustments, such as diet and exercise, aren't enough to manage your blood sugar levels.

 Metformin is not always a risk factor for ED